Barcelos, Amazonas

 Barcelos (also Barcellos), formerly Mariuá, is a municipality located in the state of Amazonas, northern Brazil.
 Its population was 27,638 (2020) and its area is 122,476 km2.
 It is the second largest municipality in Brazil (behind Altamira, Pará), equivalent in size to New York state in the United States and slightly larger than North Korea.

 Since 1994, Barcelos has been the host of an annual festival celebrating ornamental fish, which is a significant source of income for the region.
 Project Piaba uses Barcelos as the starting point for their annual research expedition into the Rio Negro area.
-The region is the biggest exporter of this particular fish in Brazil with over 19 million specimens exported into Europe, Asia and the USA.
+The region is the biggest exporter of this particular fish in Brazil with over 19 million specimens exported into Europe, Asia, and the United States.
 Barcelos is known for Ecotourism.